andydotxyz/beebui/README.md

 # beebUI
 A BBC Micro Emulator based on Fyne and skx/gobasic

-## TODO - almost everything
+## TODO

-This is the beginning of a fun project, but only the rendering is ready for sharing"
+* Program mode (currently it only operates in "command mode" - each line executes)
+* Scroll (when input hits the bottom of the screen)
+* Line wrap (what does the Beeb do here?)

 ## Features